 Over time, people who have diabetes and high blood sugar can develop serious or life-threatening complications, including heart disease, stroke, kidney problems, nerve damage, and eye problems.
 Using medication(s), making lifestyle changes (e.g., diet, exercise, quitting smoking), and regularly checking your blood sugar may help to manage your diabetes and improve your health.
 This therapy may also decrease your chances of having a heart attack, stroke, or other diabetes-related complications such as kidney failure, nerve damage (numb, cold legs or feet; decreased sexual ability in men and women), eye problems, including changes or loss of vision, or gum disease.
 Your doctor and other healthcare providers will talk to you about the best way to manage your diabetes.

 How should this medicine be used?

-Pramlintide comes as a solution (liquid) to inject subcutaneously (just under the skin).
+Pramlintide comes as a solution (liquid) in a prefilled dosing pen to inject subcutaneously (just under the skin).
 It is usually injected several times a day, before each meal that includes at least 250 calories or 30 grams of carbohydrate.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Use pramlintide exactly as directed.
 Do not use more or less of it or use it more often than prescribed by your doctor.

 Pramlintide controls diabetes but does not cure it.
 Continue to use pramlintide even if you feel well.
 Do not stop using pramlintide without talking to your doctor.
 If you do stop using pramlintide for any reason, do not start using it again without talking to your doctor.